suhang12332/Swift-Craft-Launcher/doc/SECURITY_en.md

 If you discover a vulnerability, please contact us privately through one of the following methods:

-* ✨ Recommended: Join our QQ group and report directly to the group owner
+* ✨ Recommended: Join our QQ group and report directly to the group owner or send email to `swiftcraftlauncher@outlook.com`
 * Use GitHub’s **Security Advisories** feature to submit a report
 * Contact one of the repository contributors